ianarawjo/notate-jupyter/README.md

 - You can copy+paste canvases like you would text.
 - Drag sides of canvas to resize.
 (Pixel-perfect resize is not yet available.)
 - When moused over the bottom/right sides of the canvas to resize, click (without moving the cursor) to open a modal dialog and enter width+height pixel values.
-- Click on a canvas to enter full-screen view.
-Right now, it only supports a black pen, an eraser, and a 'clear canvas' function.
-Click off the full-screen view to minimize.

-![Fullscreen mode, with a toolbar on the left hand side of the canvas and standard operations like draw rect, circle, line, eraser, undo, redo, and trash.](examples/images/fullscreen_mode.png)

 - *Experimental:* You can also paste images and they will be loaded into a canvas.
 You could, for instance, set a variable equal to an image copied from Google Images.
+- Click on a canvas to enter **full-screen view**.
+It contains a toolbar with basic drawing operations, including undo/redo.
+Click off the view to minimize:

+![Fullscreen mode, with a toolbar on the left hand side of the canvas and standard operations like draw rect, circle, line, eraser, undo, redo, and trash.](examples/images/fullscreen_mode.png)

 ## Install guide
 1. [Install Jupyter Notebook Extensions.](https://jupyter-contrib-nbextensions.readthedocs.io/en/latest/)